Historic Preservation Board

 Sidney Preservation Plan

-In 2012, the City of Sidney Historic Preservation Board was awarded a CLG grant from the State Historic Preservation Office in partnership with the National Parks Service to prepare a Preservation Plan.
+In 2012, the City of Sidney Historic Preservation Board was awarded a CLG grant from the State Historic Preservation Office in partnership with the National Parks Service to prepare a Preservation Plan (PDF).
 The Preservation Plan was prepared over the course of a year and involved several public meetings and a workshop.
 The Plan outlines goals and objectives for the City's Preservation program.